audurannaj/the-simpsons/index.md

 Even though the findings suggests some factors that could affect the ratings of the Simpsons, **these factors are not likely explain all the decines in ratings**.
 Even though the spoken words and the synopsis tell alot about the content of the show, the environment, circumstances, how things are said also affect how people relate to the characters and the show.

 ---

-# 5. Webpage Requirements
-This part of the assignment is quite free.
-The main point of the website is to present your idea/analyses to the world in a way that showcases your use of what you've learned in class.
-It can be as simple as an oldfashioned static web-page, and as complicated as you want it to be.
-Let your creativity run wild (but keep in mind that this is not a coding class - we care mostly about content and analysis).

-The website should be self-contained and tell the story of your dataset without the need for the Explainer Notebook (the purpose of the notebook is to provide additional details for interested readers).
-Here are some requirements

-The page should say clearly what the dataset is and give the reader some idea of its most important properties (kind of Project Assignment A-style).
-The page should contain your network and text analysis (that's the main part).
-There should be download options for data sets (so the user can play around).
-You must link to the Explainer Notebook (more details below) that explains the details of your analysis (including all of the machine learning, the model selection, etc).
-You can achieve this with a link to an IPython notebook displaying on the nbviewer.
-For hosting, I recommend using your DTU website or github pages.